Haseebjaved123/Haseebjaved123/README.md

 </p>
 ## 🌱 About Me

-- 🎓 Ph.D.
-Computer Science Student in [Sungkyunkwan University, QS rank=145]
+- 🎓 Graduate Student in [Sungkyunkwan University, QS rank=145]
 - 🔭 Currently working on enhancing machine learning models on Medical Data
 - 🌟 Passionate about leveraging AI technology to improve data security in AI applications
 - 💬 Ask me about Machine Learning, Artificial Intelligence, or anything tech-related!